ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 date: 2024-04-28 12:00:00 +0000
 ---

-With the Grand Finals behind us, the 5 Digit World Cup 2024 is over.
+With the Grand Finals 2 weeks behind us, the 5 Digit World Cup 2024 is over.
 Come with us as we go through the incredible matches between this year's teams and get some insights from a runner-up, a contributing artist, our most active mapper and an admin.

 ![](/wiki/shared/news/2024-01-23-5-digit-world-cup-2024-registrations-now-open/5wc2024-banner.png)